vim-airline/vim-airline/README.md

   *  you can disable automatic echoing by adding `let g:bufferline_echo = 0` to your vimrc
 *  the statusline wraps
   *  you are probably using iTerm with double-width characters enabled. either disable this, or `set ambiwidth=double` in your vimrc.
+*  how do i get rid of the default mode indicator?
+  *  add `set noshowmode` to your vimrc

 # Bugs